Principles: Public Benefits

 DRC will oppose any legislative or policy changes that eliminate or reduce public benefits or the right to services.

 Supplemental Security Income/State Supplementary Payment Benefits

 People should receive full cost of living increases in Supplemental Security Income/State Supplementary Payment (SSI/SSP) benefits.
 The amount of monthly SSI/SSP payments should be updated to reflect the current cost of living.
 In addition, the program should be updated to: 1) increase the SSI/SSP resource limit for individuals and couples;1 2) update the general income exclusion2 and the earned income exclusion;3 3) repeal the in-kind support and maintenance provision;4 and 4) repeal the transfer of assets penalty (three years of ineligibility for transfer of assets).
 In addition, reductions in SSI/SSP and Social Security benefits to collect debts for child support or federal loans should be limited or eliminated.

 Representative payees5 for Social Security beneficiaries must respect the beneficiaries’ right to direct and control disbursements consistent with the beneficiaries’ capacity to make decisions for themselves and consistent with the representative payees’ fiduciary obligations.
-Federal policies and laws should provide oversight of and accountability by representative payees of SSI recipient funds consistent with their fiduciary duties and should protect Social Security beneficiaries from losing eligibility solely due to de-certification of the state facility in which they are residing.
+Federal policies and laws should provide oversight of and accountability by representative payees of SSI recipient funds consistent with their fiduciary duties.

 Availability of Public Benefits

 Public benefits should be available to all individuals with disabilities who need them.